A Return To 'The Artist's Way'

 1965 = Bill Bellamy = American comedian, actor, and producer

-1968 = Jennifer Lynch = American actress and filmmaker
+1968 = Jennifer Lynch = American actor and filmmaker

 1985 = Ben McKee = American musician, songwriter, and record producer